-- 1. This proposal is bad for all programs involved.
-By eliminating discretionary funding for the University Centers for Excellence in Developmental Disabilities (UCEDDs) and these other programs\, and collapsing them into one single funding stream under the Independent Living (IL) program, the Administration's FY26 budget proposal threatens to undermine and erode the efforts of each program.
+- This proposal is bad for all programs involved.
+By eliminating the University Centers for Excellence in Developmental Disabilities (UCEDDs) and these other programs entirely, and collapsing their funding into one single funding stream under the Independent Living (IL) program, the Administration's FY26 budget proposal threatens to undermine and erode the efforts of each program.
 If Congress were to take up these recommendations, it would make these systems inefficient, directly conflict with federal law, and result in immense nationwide harm for people with disabilities, research institutions, and the disability workforce. - 2.
 This proposal is bad for states.
-This proposal would effectively block-grant funding to states without clear guidance, governance, or accountability mechanisms, creating scarcity at the state level and undermining years of collaboration and harmony between programs.
-Once again, this Administration proposes to shift the burden to states to replicate national infrastructure without the capacity to do so. - UCEDD elimination and block granting jeopardizes decades of progress in areas like early intervention, inclusive education, health equity, and workforce development.
-It would mean state and local communities could lose things like important data about developmental disabilities in their community, and supports and services for families.
-Here's what the Administration is risking in our state: [example of your UCEDD]
+This proposal eliminates the UCEDDs themselves and then would effectively block-grant their funding to states without clear guidance, governance, or accountability mechanisms, creating scarcity at the state level and undermining years of collaboration and harmony between programs.
+Once again, this